qianwk/Some-Collected-Papers-on-Stochastic-Computing/README.md

 # A Growing List of Papers on Stochastic Computing

 ## Related to Neural Networks
-- **Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.
-(Samsung, Seoul National University, Ulsan National Institute of Science and Technology)**
+- 2016 DAC: Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.
+(Samsung, Seoul National University, Ulsan National Institute of Science and Technology)